 - Obtain support in deciding what to do post Victoria College, including accessing the community and employment.

-- Access to up to date information and labour market information.
+- Access to up to date information and labour market information, that is relevant and may include information about alternative future steps.

 - Personalised information, advice and guidance in order to make an informed decision for your future.

 - Personal guidance that is impartial and focused on the needs of you as the learner.
-This will be provided by an external agency with relevant training and expertise.
+This may be provided by an external agency with relevant training and expertise.

 - Have the opportunity to discuss and feedback your opinions to help influence curriculum for the future.